cirnovsky/TheSentinel/README.md

 If `TheSentinel/testbench/blog/` already have `.git` and `.gitignore`, delete them and replace with `.git.trick` and `.gitignore.trick`.

-⚠️  This step below is unusual but compulsory!
+⚠️  This step above is unusual but compulsory!
 Please read carefully.

 ```bash
 cd /Users/cirnovsky/repos/dlweek/TheSentinel